Frequently Asked Questions

 Are there fees for looking at and copying judicial records?

-Unless otherwise expressly permitted by the Rules, a custodian may not charge a fee for providing access to a judicial record that can be made available for inspection, in paper form or by electronic access, with less than two hours of effort by the custodian or other judicial employee.
+Unless otherwise expressly permitted by the Rules, a custodian may not charge a fee for providing access to a judicial record that can be made available for inspection, in paper form or by electronic means, with less than two hours of effort by the custodian or other judicial employee.

 A custodian may charge a reasonable fee if two hours or more of effort are required to provide the requested access.
+In determining the level of effort required, the custodian may consolidate separate requests by the same or affiliated requesters for similar or affiliated categories of records filed within a close proximity of time, as determined by the custodian.

 The custodian may charge a reasonable fee for making or supervising the making of a copy or printout of a judicial record.